QEVSEC: Quick Electric Vehicle SEcure Charging via Dynamic Wireless Power Transfer: Introduction

-Two other works published by Zhao \textit{et al.} \cite{zhao} and Rabieh \textit{et al.} \cite{rabieh} propose authentication schemes for a system model similar to the above works.
-The former uses public-key encryption with a signing and verification scheme provided by a Registration Authority (RA), and a bank in charge of the token provisioning for the charging requests.
-Each energy segment is assumed to transmit a constant amount of energy to the EV.
-The authors prove the scheme to be secure against free-riding, a particular attack in this scenario, in which the adversary tries to pose as an authenticated user or taking advantage from the physic of the system for a free charge.
-Zhao \textit{et al.} try to solve this problem checking the battery level of the vehicles at predefined time intervals.
-The latter scheme \cite{rabieh} is based on blind signatures, hash chains and XOR operations.
-In this case, additional to authentication and privacy, the authors address the double-spending attack, in which a malevolent user tries to abuse old credentials to get free charge.
+Two other works published by Zhao \textit{et al.}~\cite{zhao} and Rabieh \textit{et al.}~\cite{rabieh} propose authentication schemes for a similar system model.
+The former uses public-key encryption with a signing and verification scheme provided by a \acrfull{ra}, and a bank in charge of the token provisioning for the charging requests.
+Each energy segment transmits a constant amount of energy to the \acrshort{ev}.

-Several other protocols employing multiple entities such as cloud servers (CS), fog servers (FS), pad owners (POs) and road-side units (RSU) have been proposed in \cite{babu,roman,gunukula,feng}.
-However, all these approaches consider a decentralised infrastructure involving multiple mutual authentications between the EV and various other entities of the DWPT system.
-Such exchanges impose higher communication and computational cost on the EV.
-These systems have not addressed dynamic addition of RSUs and FS and the handover involved among them as well.
-Therefore, we consider a simple model that reduces attack surfaces as well as the number of mutual authentications while not compromising the critical security challenges and requirements required with the DWPT environment.
+The latter scheme~\cite{rabieh} is based on blind signatures, hash chains, and XOR operations.
+Additionally, the authors address the double-spending attack, in which a malevolent user tries to abuse old credentials to get a free charge.
+Several other protocols employing multiple entities such as \acrfull{cs}, \acrfull{fs}, \acrfull{po}, and \acrfull{rsu} have been proposed~\cite{babu,roman,gunukula,feng}.
+However, all these approaches consider a decentralized infrastructure involving multiple mutual authentications between the \acrshort{ev} and various other entities of the \acrshort{dwpt} system.
+Such exchanges impose higher communication and computational cost on the \acrshort{ev}, hence we focus on centralized systems.
+Therefore, we consider a simple model that reduces the attack surface and is likely to be maintained in case of advancement of \acrshort{dwpt} technology.